-IC - is a simple, bidirectional two-wire synchronous serial bus.
+I2C - is a simple, bidirectional two-wire synchronous serial bus.
 Fast mode devices can receive and transmit up to 400kbit/s.
 It requires external pull-up device for both lines.

-SPI - is similar to $I^2C$ with a different form of serialcommunications protocol operating at full-duplex and requires 3 or 4 lines.
-It operates at faster data transmission rates than $I^2C$ (up to 7Mbits) and is used where speed is important.
+SPI - is similar to I^2C with a different form of serialcommunications protocol operating at full-duplex and requires 3 or 4 lines.
+It operates at faster data transmission rates than I^2C (up to 7Mbits) and is used where speed is important.

-IC is the standard.
-It is fast enough for RTC timing data transmission and minimize number of lines.
+I2C is fast enough for RTC timing data transmission and minimize number of lines.
 It requires extra pull-up resistors thus affecting PCBA surface used.
 Where data transmission speed is important use SPI.

-Current is flowing through pull-up resistors during the $l^2C$ clock and data transitions, resulting in a higher current consumption in the $l^2C$ case than in the SPI case, at the same communication frequency condition.
+Current is flowing through pull-up resistors during the l^2C clock and data transitions, resulting in a higher current consumption in the l^2C case then in the SPI case, at the same communication frequency condition.